ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #neovim working with python files and indention is let than ideal, usually with other filetypes i can use the command `==` to fix the indentation of a line thanks to treesitter, however it appears treesitter support for python files sucks. ie. `==` just plain out does **NOT** work. however `<<` and `>>` still can adjust a line.
 - [ ] #arch #linux figure out how to load `~/.Xresources` on login. as of right now i'm having to manually load after login
+  - obviously i could just add the command in my i3 `config` file, but i wonder if there is a more proper load procedure 🤔
 - [ ] #neovim when the key binding `gcc` use `//` style comments instead of `/* */` the later being block level
   - this was probably related to c / cpp files (i've slept since then).
 - [ ] #fish #theme #neolambda, if origin is the same _git remote_ as another _remote_ name then update _git status prompt_ for both, **not** just _origin_